-This course is primarily a systems approach to the study of human body structure.
-The study of each body system includes structural specializations and functions from the microscopic to the system level emphasizing the interdependence of form and function.
+This course is primarily a systems approach to mastering the anatomical structures of the human body.
+The study of each body system includes structural specializations and functions at a microscopic and macroscopic level, emphasizing the interdependence of form and function.
 Additional topics include methods of anatomical study, human genetics, and embryonic development.
-The laboratory exercises will also include vertebrate dissections.
-This course is intended for students preparing to enter careers in the health sciences.
+This course is intended for pre-health students specifically preparing to enter careers in the health sciences.

 |Select one: CHEM 110 / CHEM 120 M||5.0|

 CHEM 110 - Chemistry for Allied Health Majors (5.0 units)

 Prerequisite: MATH 050 or MATH 050D or MATH 053 or MATH 062 or appropriate placement